 The same thing can be said for your AC unit.
 After a few years, maintenance will go beyond simply changing the air filter and topping off the fluids.
 Leaks are bound to happen because the coolant will eventually corrode the coils.
 From there, it is best to anticipate repairs that involve the fan or the motor.
 Once those repairs arrive, it is time to start doing some math.
 Let us paint a better picture by exploring some numbers.

 What Are the Costs of Replacing an Inefficient Unit?

 The average cost of a new air conditioner ranges between $1,200 and $1,800.
 The average annual repair cost is estimated at $319.
 On the low end, it can be as little as $125.
 However, the cost can go up to $459.
 When an air conditioner is truly reaching its end, the estimated average cost of repairs can be as much as $2,500.

 There are many signs that let you know it is time for a new AC unit.
-Performance is one, and cost is the other.
+Performance is one, and the cost is the other.
 A basic maintenance trip can cost around $69 when a pre-season special is being run.
-In between maintenance and repairs costs, take a look at your energy bills.
+In between maintenance and repair costs, take a look at your energy bills.